scp756-221/term-project-kube-squad/README.md

 4. Open New Terminal
 5. "make port-forward service=grafana port=3000" // This command forwards Grafana to a local port.
 To access Grafana, navigate to localhost:3000 in your web browser
 6. Open New Terminal
-7. "make port-forward service=kiali port=20001" // This command forwards Prometheus to a local port.
+7. "make port-forward service=prometheus port=9090" // This command forwards Prometheus to a local port.
 To access Prometheus, navigate to localhost:9090 in your web browser

 #### Configuring Auto-Scaling
 1. "make deploy-auto-scaler" // Configures the auto scaling according to number of requests per second.